betelgeizeem/otus-cpp-course-basics/README.md

-This is a readme file.
+This is a repository for OTUS cpp basics cource homework.